ganeshkumar84/tech-challenge/README.md

 Step 4: Enter the name and number, it shows the results.

-Note : The solution set up with Multiple Start up projects (TechChallenge.Api and TechChallenge.UI) and start up is akqatechchallenge.html.
+Note : The solution set up with Multiple Start up projects (TechChallenge.Api and TechChallenge.UI) and start up page is akqatechchallenge.html.